soltran/team-management/README.md

    - Username: `instawork_admin`
    - Password: `password`

+7. Login with the following credentials to see a regular user in your company:

+   - Username: `instawork_adam`
+   - Password: `password`

-7. Use the Expo Go app on your mobile device to scan the QR code, or run on an emulator.
+8. Use the Expo Go app on your mobile device to scan the QR code, or run on an emulator.

 **NOTE: Right now, only the web version is working. iOS and Android versions are coming soon.**